High School Veterinary Science Apprenticeship – 300 clinical skill hours

-To complete the high school certificate program and be eligible for TVMA certification, students must complete 500 clinical skill hours under the supervision of the teacher and veterinarian.
-The clinical skills checklist may be found on the TVMA website at tvma.org > Certifications > CVA > Level I High School Application and Checklist.
+To complete the high school certificate program and be eligible to receive a veterinary assistant certificate, students must complete 300 clinical skill hours under the supervision of a DVM, RVT/CVT/LVT.
+An example of clinical skills checklist may be found on the NAVTA.net website

 Skills for animal handling, restraining, and managing, along with selected laboratory skills, may be taught by the instructor.
-Skills requiring specific expertise, will be taught by the veterinarian.
-The veterinarian and teacher will determine which of the 78 listed skills they will teach.
+Skills requiring specific expertise, will be taught by the DVM, RVT/CVT/LVT.
+The veterinarian and teacher will determine which of the listed skills they will teach.
 A log is kept to track student hours inside the classroom and at the workforce site.

 200 skill hours may be obtained under teacher supervision in the classroom.

 300 skill hours must be obtained under supervision of DVM, RVT/CVT/LVT at the workforce location for a combined total of 500 hours.
 For those following the One Health or laboratory track, skill hours will be obtained under skilled professional in that field and not eligible for a clinical veterinary assistant certificate.

 To receive a VA certificate, the clinical skills hours must be validated by the DVM, RVT, CVT, or LVT.
 The 200 classroom hours must be validated by an approved educator.
 The student creates an account in Agrilife Learn.
 The student submits a request and application to sit for the Texas A&M Agrilife Digital Education Veterinary Science exam to obtain their Veterinary Assistant Certificate.
 A test code will be sent to the identified testing proctor to administer the exam.
 Students must pass the exam to receive the Veterinary Assistant Certificate.
 The fee for the exam is $50.